Theta invariants of euclidean lattices and infinite-dimensional hermitian vector bundles over arithmetic curves: Contents

 These relations appear as a special case of a version of Cram\'er's theory of large deviations valid over some measure space of infinite total mass.
 This theory is presented in Appendix \ref{Append:LD} and turns out to be closely related to the thermodynamic formalism.

-The remaining sections are devoted to the construction of categories of hermitian vector bundles of (possibly) infinite rank and to the definition and the investigation of their $\theta$-invariants.
+The remaining chapters are mainly devoted to the construction of categories of Hermitian vector bundles of (possibly) infinite rank and to the definition and the investigation of their $\theta$-invariants.

-Section \ref{CpCtc} introduces some categories $CT_A$ and $CTC_A$ of (topological) $A$-modules over a Dedekind ring $A$.
-When $A$ is the ring of integers $\OK$ of some number field $K$, objects of the categories $CT_A$ and $CTC_A$ will form the ``algebraic constituents" of the infinite dimensional hermitian vector bundles over $\Spec \OK$ that are the subject of this article.
+Chapter \ref{CpCtc} introduces some categories $CT_A$ and $\CTC_A$ of (topological) $A$-modules over some Dedekind ring $A$.
+When $A$ is the ring of integers $\OK$ of some number field $K$, objects of the categories $CT_A$ and $\CTC_A$ will form the ``algebraic constituents" of the infinite dimensional Hermitian vector bundles over $\Spec \OK$ that are the subject of this monograph.

-Diverse proofs of section \ref{CpCtc} rely on some ``automatic continuity" results, discussed in Appendix \ref{prodiscretemod}, concerning $R$-linear maps $\phi: R^\N \lra R$, for suitable rings $R$, when $R^\N \simeq \varprojlim_n R^n$ is equipped with the pro-discrete topology.
+Diverse proofs of Chapter \ref{CpCtc} rely on some ``automatic continuity" results, discussed in Appendix \ref{prodiscretemod}, concerning $R$-linear maps $\phi: R^\N \lra R$, for suitable rings $R$, when $R^\N \simeq \varprojlim_n R^n$ is equipped with the pro-discrete topology.

-The infinite dimensional hermitian vector bundles and their morphisms are formally introduced and studied in section \ref{infinitehermitian}.
-In section \ref{thetainfinite}, we define and establish the basic properties of their $\theta$-invariants.
+The infinite dimensional Hermitian vector bundles and their morphisms are formally introduced and studied in Chapter \ref{infiniteHermitian}.
+In Chapter \ref{thetainfinite}, we define and establish the basic properties of their $\theta$-invariants.

-In section \ref{SectionSum}, we establish the main technical results of this article concerning $\theta$-invariants of pro-hermitian vector bundles.
+In Chapter \ref{SectionSum}, we establish the main technical results of this monograph concerning $\theta$-invariants of pro-Hermitian vector bundles.
 A special case of our results may be summarized as follows.

-If $\Eb:= (E, \Vert. \Vert)$ denotes some euclidean lattice, then, for every real number $\lambda$, we may consider the euclidean lattice
+If $\Eb:= (E, \Vert. \Vert)$ denotes some Euclidean lattice, then, for every real number $\lambda$, we may consider the Euclidean lattice

 deduced from $\Eb$ by scaling its metric by a factor $e^{-\lambda}$.